List of Hocus Pocus characters: Gilbert

-He began his search at the grave of Billy as one of aforementioned ingredients happened to be the head of a former lover, remembering what he learned about Billy and Winifred's history together.
-Billy however, revealed to Gilbert that they had only kissed once, at which the latter promised to tell the truth about him after everything was done.
-The two then hanged out at the carnival a bit before heading back to the cottage at which Gilbert tried to reverse the hourglass to no avail, dismaying Billy that his friend had become unwanted accomplice of Sanderson Sisters.
-The remorseful Gilbert apologized to Billy before taking his head for the spell.

-Soon after, Gilbert met up with Sanderson Sisters with all ingredients set for Magicae Maxima spell.
-By the time they began the ritual however, Becca and Izzy intervened by revealing the danger of such spell; it would take away what the caster cherished most.
-But Winifred proceeded with the spell anyway, becoming all-powerful like she wanted only to be devastated by seeing Sarah and Mary dying as the price.
-Seeing how despondent Winifred became, Becca, Izzy, and Cassie stepped in and performed reunion spell in an attempt to bring the two back, though that led to an unexpected miracle in which Winifred instead went to the afterlife to catch up with her beloved sisters.

-With Sanderson Sisters gone once again, Gilbert returned Billy's head as the latter passed on to the afterlife as well.
-He assured Billy that he would tell the truth about his undead friend.

-It is revealed that Gilbert had at least one more black flame candle in his possession.
-Unless he is cautious enough to prevent it from being lighted by anyone, Sanderson Sisters would return.

 Mike

-Mike (Froy Gutierrez) is a supporting character in the second film.

-Mike is the boyfriend of Cassie Traske, and the main source of conflict between her and her two best friends Becca and Izzy.
+Mike (portrayed by Froy Gutierrez) is the boyfriend of Cassie Traske, and the main source of conflict between her and her two best friends Becca and Izzy.
 He is a popular student at Samuel Skelton High School, where he plays on the football team.
 He is also a fan of Halloween and likes to dress up in costumes; despite this he gets scared easily, as seen when he got freaked out when Becca whispered the names of vegan foods pretending it was an incantation and when he fainted upon seeing the headless Billy Butcherson.

 Mike frequently offends others, mainly Becca and Izzy, by making fun of them without realizing this himself, thinking he is simply making conversation.
 When this was pointed out to him in the movie, he was visibly upset and said that he has so many people to apologize to.